Dog Whale Eye? Signs A Dog Is Stressed And Tips To Help

 - turning away

-calming signals, there are other hints that your dog may be stressed out, whether in a particular situation, or suffering from an overall state of stress.
+In addition to calming signals, there are other hints that may show when your dog is stressed, whether in a particular situation, or suffering from an overall state of stress.

 Are your dog's eyes dilated?
 Tight?
 Look at their eyes.
 Dogs often show a "whale" or "half-moon" eye when they are stressed, often referred to as dog whale eye.

 Is your dog panting and excessively drooling on a day that isn't that hot?
 This is a sign of stress.
 Teeth chattering, repetitive licking of their lips or nose, cheek puffing, showing their teeth or wrinkling their muzzle are further signs of stress.

 Dogs that are stressed with often have their ears pinned back, or always upright and alert.
 In either case, the ears are not in a normal, relaxed position.

 Watch your dog's body for signs of stress.
 When you see the body tense or the dog freezing in position, these are classic cues that they are in distress.
 Low body posture, trembling, shaking, or shedding excessively are also clues to your dog's emotional state.

 Dogs who are stressed will indicate it in their behavior.
 Watch for restlessness and the inability to relax.

 Is your dog pacing, can't seem to get comfortable, laying down and getting right back up again?
 Hyper vigilant or jumpy?